MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 4. No calls to `restartApp` were made since the last time `disallowRestart` was called.

 This behavior ensures that no restarts will be triggered as a result of calling `allowRestart` unless one was explicitly requested during the disallowed period.
-In this way, `allowRestart` is somewhat similar to calling `restartApp(true)`, except the former will only trigger a restart if the currently pending update wanted to restart, whereas the later would restart as long as an update is pending.
+In this way, `allowRestart` is similar to calling `restartApp(true)`, except the former will only trigger a restart if the currently pending update wanted to restart, whereas the later would restart as long as an update is pending.

 See [disallowRestart](#codepushdisallowrestart) for an example of how this method can be used.